 - 37. The Prosecution argues that the amendment is justified both in law and on the evidence and should be granted because: - (a) It better reflects the full culpability of the Accused; - (b) There has been no undue delay in bringing the amendment; and - (c) The filing of the Amended indictment will not prejudice the rights of the accused to a fair and expeditious trial. - 38.
-The Prosecution further argues that all material have been disclosed to the Defence and that the "additional count" is based on the "exact same factual context" as the other charges in relation to sexual violence and forced labour and that no further investigations should be required since the "bush wife phenomenon" is mentioned in numerous witness statements. - 39.
+The Prosecution further argues that all material has been disclosed to the Defence and that the "additional count" is based on the "exact same factual context" as the other charges in relation to sexual violence and forced labour and that no further investigations should be required since the "bush wife phenomenon" is mentioned in numerous witness statements. - 39.
 The other components of the amendment include: - (a) A modification of the date in the particulars of counts 3-5; - (b) The modification of the time period in paragraph 71; - (c) The modification of time periods in paragraph 23 to reflect the death of FODAY SANKOH; - (d) The addition of new spellings - 40.
-A careful examining of all the indictments that the Prosecution has preferred against this group of indictees from the onset of this process reveals the following: - 41.
-The original individual indictments against the 3 accused persons which were approved on the 7th March 2003 for the Accused Alex Tamba Brima and on 28 May 2003 for the Accused Brima Bazzy Kamara and by His Lordship, Judge Pierre Boutet on 16 September 2003 for the Accused Santigie Borbor Kanu, alleged sexual violence in counts 6-8.
+A careful examining of all the indictments that the Prosecution has preferred against this group of indictees from the onset of this process reveals the following:

+The original individual indictments against the 3 accused persons which were approved on the 7th of March 2003 alleged sexual violence in counts 6-8.
 More precisely, count 6 charged each of them with Rape, Count 7 with sexual slavery and other forms of sexual violence, and finally, count 8 which alleges the crime of outrage against personal dignity.

-- 42. These same charges and counts were textually reproduced in the same form in the Consolidated Indictments.
-In this motion for an amendment, the Prosecution maintains that the Counts are as they always have been from the original Individual Indictments to the Consolidated Indictment and that it is only seeking the leave of the Court to add a similar offence to those that have consistently, as we have observed, appeared all along in previous indictments. - 43.
-It is in the light of the above that the Prosecution argues that the amendment is based on existing allegations in the current consolidated indictment as well as in the evidence already disclosed to the Defence and that consequently, granting the amendment will not result in an undue delay in trying the accused persons. - 44.
+41. These same charges and counts were textually reproduced in the same form in the Consolidated Indictments.
+In this motion for an amendment, the Prosecution maintains that the Counts are as they always have been from the original Individual Indictments to the Consolidated Indictment and that it is only seeking the leave of the Court to add a similar offence to those that have consistently, as we have observed, appeared all along in previous indictments.

+- 42. It is in the light of the above that the Prosecution argues that the amendment is based on existing allegations in the current consolidated indictment as well as in the evidence already disclosed to the Defence and that consequently, granting the amendment will not result in an undue delay in trying the accused persons. - 43.
 We would like in this regard, to refer to the case of the PROSECUTION VS KAREMERA ICTR-98-44-AR73 in which the Appeals Chamber of the ICTR held that in assessing whether a delay resulting from an amendment to an indictment will be "undue", the tribunal must consider factors such as the diligence of the Prosecution in advancing the case and the timeliness of the request.
 In that case, the Appeals Chamber had this to say: